The Information Complexity of Learning Tasks, their Structure and their Distance: Generalized distance, reachability, and learnability of tasks

-A particularly interesting example comes from a biological inspiration.
-In \cite{achille2017critical} it is reported an example of two tasks --- a dataset of blurred images and one of the same high-resolution images --- which are apparently close to each other, but such that a network trained on the first one cannot properly be fine-tuned to solve the second one.
-This peculiar phenomenon has analogues in biology, and it is shown in \cite{achille2017critical} to be indeed closely correlated with changes of the Fisher Information Matrix.
-Within our framework, this can be interpreted as biasing the initial optimization process toward a minimum of $C_\beta(\D', P, Q)$ for the blurred task $\D'$, which, while also being a local minimum of the Lagrangian $C_\beta(\D, P, Q)$ of the original task, is not close to any of the global minima.
-Hence, the local learning algorithm, rather than learning the correct structure, starts performing sub-optimal greedy choices.
+One may wonder if there are examples of simple tasks which are severely non-$\epsilon$-connected, and if SGD actually fails to solve them.
+Biology provides such an example. \cite{achille2017critical} show that there exists tasks -- a dataset of images, and the same dataset with the same images slightly blurred -- which are close to each other in any intuitive sense (the taxonomical distance is zero), yet a network trained on the one cannot be fine-tuned to solve the other.
+This phenomenon, observed in diverse tasks and networks, across biological and artificial systems, is shown to be related to changes undergone by the Fisher Information Matrix during training.
+Within our framework, this can be interpreted as biasing the initial optimization process toward a minimum of $C_\beta(\D', P, Q)$ for the blurred task $\D'$ which is not close to any of the global minima, despite being a local minimum of the Lagrangian $C_\beta(\D, P, Q)$.
+Hence, the local learning algorithm, rather than learning the structure of the data, performs sub-optimal greedy choices to optimize the loss.

-Even though the static term of \cref{eq:transition-probability} is high (\ie, the distance is small), this example indicates that that the dynamic term can give a non-trivial contribution.
-This phenomenon is observed across different architectures and local optimization schemes.
-It opens the door to further investigations into the dynamics of differential learning.
+Even though the static term of \cref{eq:transition-probability} is high (\ie, the distance is small), this example indicates that that the dynamic term is not negligible.
+This suggests additional investigations are needed into the dynamics of differential learning.